 Note that while renewables are growing much faster than coal, oil, and gas, because renewables are still such a small piece of the pie, the growth in fossil fuel still vastly outpaces the growth in renewables, thus making clear that we are not, in fact, decarbonizing our economies.
 Fossil fuels provide a bit over 80% of the world’s energy use, and that number hasn’t changed much in four decades even as renewables manufacturing has quickly ramped up.

 So why do people believe that we are making progress (“dramatic progress” even, as Mr. Stern claims) in decarbonizing our economies?
 I don’t know.
 The numbers are there for anyone to look at.
 My only theory is that economists keep going on about “green growth”, and almost all press articles about climate change seem required to end on a positive note, and do so generally by talking about the growth in renewables.
 Perhaps this leads to the misperception that renewables are actually making a difference, when in fact, non-fossil-fuel electricity has replaced less than 1/10th of fossil-fuel-generated electricity (and that’s electricity only; that doesn’t include other sectors like transportation, agriculture, concrete, and so on).
 And because GDP grows at an average of 3% per year, the pace of growth of the overall economy far outstrips the growth in renewables.
-Another little tidbit: Bitcoin alone is growing so fast that it could soon consume more electricity than all the world’s solar panels currently produce, effectively erasing much of the contributions of renewable energy to overall energy use.
+Another little tidbit: Bitcoin alone is growing so fast that it could soon consume more electricity than all the world’s solar panels currently produce, and the demand for air conditioning is already outpacing growth in solar power, effectively erasing much of the contributions of renewable energy to overall energy use.

 2. It’s enough that we all change our attitudes; if we do, we’ll solve the problem.